OpenOCL/openocl.github.io/_posts/2019-03-09-tutorial-01-model.md

 Therefore the state usually does not only include the current location or configuration of the system but also the velocity of the system.
 Because of *Newton's Laws* we can describe the state of classical mechanical systems by its position and velocity.
 We know that the system continues moving when there are no forces, and it will acclerate/decelerate when there are external forces according to $F=m a$ etc.

-We describe the state of the system by a set of variables:
+So for our double pole cart system, we can describe the state by the following set of variables:
 * Position of the cart $p$
 * Velocity of the cart $v$
 * Angle of the first pole $\theta$